aditya17varma/Network-Simulation-Differentiated-Services/README.md

 # Network Programming - Project 2

+(please refer to the Differentiated-Services pdf for more details)

 Project to implement a selection of differentiated services.Two quality-of-service (QoS) mechanisms have been implemented: SPQ and DRR.

 **Part 1** involved building the base DiffServ class, and the TrafficClass, Filter, and FilterElements classes.